CivicActions/ssp-toolkit/docs/controls/IA.md

 All password creation/change/reset operations are recorded in the website's "Drupal watchdog" logs.

-##### LINCS

-LINCS is responsible for provisioning and de-provisioning end user accounts, which must comply with the strict password policies that are enforced by the website's software configuration, as described in IA-5(d).
-In accordance with LINCS site configuration, the following administrative procedures exist for initial authenticator distribution, for lost/compromised/damaged authenticators, and for revoking authenticators.
-• Initial authenticator distribution: Users receive a one-time login link by email upon creating of their user account.
-They use that link to log in and then must enter a password themselves which complies with the password complexity requirements described in IA-4(b).
-• Lost/compromised/damaged authenticators: Users who have forgotten their password may request a new password by submitting their username or email address.
-The website responds by emailing a one-time login link to the user's email address.
-After using the link to log in, the user is required to enter a new password.
-• Revoking authenticators: Users who have not changed their password in the last 90 days are automatically blocked.
-Administrators may block any user account if they believe there is a reason to do so.

 #### e

 ##### Drupal

 Drupal requires users to change their password upon initial login, and the application website enforces this.
 User accounts are assigned a randomly-generated and unguessable default password that is not shared with anyone, including site Administrators.
 Once the user logs in and creates a new password, the default password erased from the website's database.

-#### f

-##### LINCS

-LINCS authenticators follow these password lifetime restrictions:
-• Maximum password age = 90
-• Minimum password age = 1
-• Password reuse restriction = 10

-#### g

-##### LINCS

-LINCS enforces password lifetime restrictions.
-The password lifetime settings for internal accounts is as follows:
-• Minimum restriction of zero (1) days and
-• Maximum restriction of ninety (90) days before a password change is required.

 #### h